NerdNu/nerdCH/README.md

      * Note that this needs to be tailored to the particular checked out branch of LuckPerms and the server directory.
-     * Note also that on the dev server, we use symlinks to ensure that the specified path patches that on production, so that we don't need to modify the configuration when transferring dev to prod at the start of a rev.
+     * Note also that on the dev server, we use symlinks to ensure that the specified path matches that on production, so that we don't need to modify the configuration when transferring dev to prod at the start of a rev.
 ```
 base-dir=/home/minecraft/shared/NerdCH-luckperms;/servers/pve/plugins/CommandHelper